savoirfairelinux/building-inclusive-open-source-software/docs/index.md

     This project is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 This means that you are free to share, adapt and use its content (even for commercial use). **Please note that when doing so you need to give appropriate credit and to release your version under the same license, indicating if changes were made.**

+=== "Disclaimer"

+    The view presented in this training solely engage the originals authors.
+They don't represent the positioning of Olvid and Jami and don't engage them in any way.